June 2017

 August 2019

-Edition Four.
-The second swimming octopus.
+Edition Four of the dancing octopus.
 A change in cleaning style and patina has resulted in a finer integrated finish.
 I used the free flowing style for her arms that emphasise the freedom of movement these wondrous creatures enjoy.

 Again mounted on the top of a old totara post and accessorised with rusty barbed wire, she waits to see what country she is destined for.